 Many maritime workers do not realize their legal rights to seek compensation for negligent injuries extends to accidents onshore or on another vessel.
 To learn more about maritime and admiralty law, the Jones Act and longshoreman accident law, and how these laws may apply to your accidental injury or the wrongful death of a family member, please contact the Houston, Texas, law firm of Stevenson & Murray today.
 Your consultation will be free and strictly confidential.

-The capable attorneys of Stevenson & Murray have a proven record of success in obtaining real financial recovery for victims of serious and catastrophic shoreside injury, including the following:
+The capable longshoreman accident attorneys at Stevenson & Murray have a proven record of success in obtaining real financial recovery for victims of serious and catastrophic shoreside injury, including the following: